How Do I...

 Support Services lists openings through the City of Billings web site.
 Clerks work four, ten-hour shifts which run 6:30 a.m. to 5 p.m.; 2 p.m. to 12:30 a.m. and 8:30 p.m. to 7 a.m.
 Support Services positions begin at $17.20 an hour plus City benefits including insurance and paid time off.
 Clerks belong to the Teamsters Union.
 To apply for a position, submit an application on the City of Billings Web site at www.billingsmt.gov or through the Montana Job Service.
 Application packets require a letter of interest and resume.
 New employees must be able to pass a background investigation, criminal history check and drug test.

 Vehicles are taken to the County Junk Vehicle lot.
 Call them at (406) 652-2050 to make arrangements for pickup.

-There are 3 locations for prescription medicine drop off:
+There are two locations for prescription medicine drop off:

 Billings Police Department

 Crime Prevention Center

 A list of accepted and non-accepted items is available here.

 Impounded vehicles are taken to the BPD Evidence Facility.
 Vehicles can only be released if the investigating officer signs off on the release.
 You can call the evidence facility to set up an appointment at 406-237-6192.
 They are open Monday-Friday from 7:00am-5:00pm.
 Evidence is closed on Wednesdays.